 Additional comments

 The sterilization and clarification of wine vinegars (to eliminate solids) results in a reduction in polyphenol content of less than 15%, according to one study.
 The loss is largest for red wine vinegar.
 Balsamic vinegar is an aged Italian vinegar made from white grapes; it's dark brown color is in part a result of aging in wooden casks.
+These casks can contribute contaminants such as lead to the vinegar.
 Apple cider vinegar sold as raw or unpasteurized can be a source of bacterial contamination.

 Although vinegar has been found to reduce blood sugar and have other potential benefits, ingesting vinegar as a medicinal or drinking it on a frequent basis has also been shown to have potential adverse health effects, including low grade metabolic acidosis, a reduced rate of gastric emptying (already a problem for some diabetics), throat damage and liver injury.
 Vinegar is best consumed with food and acetic acid capsules are to be avoided.